 - Valuable content displayed

-- Review your homepage copy that doesn’t make sense to your ideal audience
+- Confirm your homepage copy makes makes sense to your ideal audience

 - Create your Google Search Console account